¼–½ cup (50–100 g) brown sugar or maple syrup (*optional*)

 Notes

 Curry leaves are a cornerstone of South Indian cooking.
-Their unmistakable aroma and flavor can’t be faked — if you’ve never cooked with them, they’re worth seeking out at Indian grocers or specialty markets.
+Their unmistakable aroma and flavor can't be faked.
+If you've never cooked with them, they're worth seeking out at Indian grocers or specialty markets.

 For a softer texture, cover the cabbage for part of the cooking time to lightly steam it.